Nerve injury: Role of neurotrophic factors

 Ciliary neurotrophic factor (CNTF) typically has a high level of expression in Schwann cells associated with nerves that are healthy, but in response to nerve injury CNTF expression decreases in Schwann cells distal to the injury site and remains relatively low unless the injured axon begins to regrow.
 CNTF has numerous trophic roles in motor neurons in the peripheral nervous system including the prevention of atrophy of dennervated tissue and the prevention of degeneration and death of motor neurons after nerve injury. (frostick) In sciatic motor neurons both CNTF receptor mRNA expression and CNTF receptor is increased after injury for a prolonged time frame compared to the short time frame in the central nervous system suggesting a role for CNTF in nerve regeneration.

 Insulin-like growth factors (IGFs) have been shown to increase the rate of peripheral nervous system axon regeneration.
 IGF-I and IGF-II mRNA levels are significantly increased distal to the site of crush injury in rat sciatic nerves.
 At the site of nerve repair, locally delivered IGF-I can significantly increase the rate of axon regeneration within a nerve graft and help expedite functional recovery of a paralyzed muscle.

+Neuroprotective and adjunctive therapies

+The neuroprotective role of B12 supplements is not fully understood, although numerous animal studies support their role in recovery at both the molecular and structural levels.
+Current animal studies suggest B12 may have neuroprotective effects, specifically at maintaining nerve conduction through the process of saltatory conduction.
+Currently, 15 animal studies highlight B12 for its role in nerve cell survival and remyelination.
+In instances of post-acute injury, B12 supplementation may support nerve cell survival, potentially reducing degeneration that can lead to axonotmesis.
+In neurapraxia, B12 may serve to support the reconstruction site for myelin sheaths.

+Within the broader context of neuroscience, cobalamin (B12) has been established as an enzyme cofactor, a necessary precursor for myelin synthesis and neurotransmitter regulation.
+B12 deficiency is correlated to neurological complications and neuropathy; however, the latter and overall role of B12 is perhipheral nere recovery is still under investigation.